USCbiostats/annoq-site/docs/_docs/tutorials/api.md

 4. data_type - Type of data for the attribute
 5. version - The version of the data for this attribute.

-The list of attributes can be constructed by downloading the configuration from the [seaarch page](https://annoq.org/search) by selecting the attributes of interest and clicking on the export config button or by opening the [detail page](https://annoq.org/detail), selecting attributes of interest and clicking on the export config button.
+The list of attributes can be constructed by downloading the configuration from the [seaarch page](https://annoq.org/search).
+To download, select the attributes of interest and click on the export config button or  open the [detail page](https://annoq.org/detail), select the attributes of interest and click on the export config button.
 The contents of the downloaded file can be used for the <strong>fields</strong> parameter for the search and count end points.
 Note, the maximum number of attributes that can be retrieved for a request is 20.
 Therefore, multiple configurations may be required, if more than 20 attributes have to be retrieved.

 ## SNP Search criteria